cubefs/cubefs/docs/source/user-guide/metanode.rst

 Metanode is the manager of meta partitions and replicated by MultiRaft.
 Each metanode manages various of partitions.
 Each partition covers an inode range, and maintains two in-memory btrees: inode btree and dentry btree.

 .. csv-table:: Properties
-   :header: "Key", "Type", "Description", "Required"
+   :header: "Key", "Type", "Description", "Mandatory"

    "role", "string", "Role of process and must be set to *metanode*", "Yes" "listen", "string", "Listen and accept port of the server", "Yes"